 SSRF protection for headless browser rendering: ModPageSpeed 2.0 forces Chrome offline, routing subresources through an IP-pinned fetch re-checked per redirect.

-Default cache TTL when no Cache-Control: per-content-type heuristic TTLs, RFC 9111 Age adjustment at insert, and the shared-vs-private cache split in MPS 2.0.
+Default cache TTL when no Cache-Control: per-content-type heuristic TTLs, RFC 9111 Age adjustment, and the shared-vs-private cache split in ModPageSpeed 2.0.

 Headless LCP and CLS measurement in ModPageSpeed 2.0: injected PerformanceObservers capture the real LCP element and layout shifts to drive preload hints.

-How a headless Chrome coverage pass identifies which JavaScript actually runs on a page, so ModPageSpeed 2.0 can defer or drop the JS that never executes.
+How a headless Chrome V8 coverage pass measures which JavaScript actually executes before first paint, so ModPageSpeed 2.0 can safely defer the scripts that never run on load.

 How to serve markdown to AI crawlers on the same URL via Accept: text/markdown, synthesize /llms.txt from the sitemap, and honor AI opt-out directives.